steven2358/kmbox/README.md

 Installation
 ---

-Extract the zip file.
-Add the toolbox' main folder and subfolders to the MATLAB path.
+1. Run `install.m` to add the library folder to the path.
+2. Type `savepath` to save the changes to the path.

 Usage
 ---